Skip to main content

 What to do:

-• Check your application’s configuration on the Partner Dashboard and the redirect_uri passed through your authentication request.
+• Check your application’s configuration on the Partner Portal and the redirect_uri passed through your authentication request.

 • Ensure the redirect_uri that you are sending as part of your authentication request is registered.
 You must register every redirect uri that your application redirects through.